Thomas Mesereau: Suge Knight

 On May 30, 2015, Mesereau was retained by rap mogul Marion "Suge" Knight, founder of Death Row Records.
 His appearance prompted the judge to reschedule a hearing on a motion by Knight to dismiss murder, attempted murder and hit-and-run charges.
 On January 22, 2016, however, lawyer Stephen L. Schwartz replaced Mesereau as Knight's defense lawyer.
-Schwartz and colleague Thaddeus Culpepper were later replaced by criminal defense attorneys Antoine D. Williams, Jamal Tooson, and Jeremy Lessem on May 9, 2016 as well.
+Schwartz and colleague Thaddeus Culpepper were later replaced by criminal defense attorneys Antoine D. Williams, Jamal Tooson, and Jeremy Lessem on May 9, 2016, as well.

 Bill Cosby

 On August 22, 2017, comedian Bill Cosby's sexual assault retrial was postponed after it was announced that Cosby had hired Mesereau to represent him at his retrial.
 On April 26, 2018, a jury found Cosby guilty of felony sexual assault on all three counts.
 Each of the three counts carries a prison term of up to 10 years.
-On June 15, 2018, Cosby fired Mesereau, replacing him with attorney Joseph P. Green Jr.
+On June 15, 2018, Cosby fired Mesereau, replacing him with attorney Joseph P. Green Jr. On June 30, 2021, the Pennsylvania Supreme Court overturned Cosby's convictions.